rks101/eglinux/README.md

 ## Know processors

-How many processors does the system have?
-To know details and processor flags:
+Q. How many processors does the system have?
+A. To know processor details and processor flags, use cpuinfo or lscpu:
 ```
 cat /proc/cpuinfo
+cat /proc/cpuinfo | grep -i "processor"            <== filter lines containing text "processor"
-cat /proc/cpuinfo | grep "processor"
+cat /proc/cpuinfo | grep -i "processor" | wc -l    <== count lines containing text "processor"
 ```
-Could you check the output?
-If you get eight entries with processors numbered from 0 to 7, this suggests eight logical cores.
+If you get eight entries with processors numbered from 0 to 7, this suggests there are eight logical cores.

+[Advanced]:
-[Advanced]: Could you tell me more about CPU architecture, please?
+Q. Could you tell us more about CPU architecture?
-There you go with lscpu
+A. There you go with lscpu
 ```
 $ lscpu
 Architecture:             x86_64                              <== 64-bit